Minneapolis Firefighter Kalimba Edwards Out To Prove She's 'Tough As Nails'

 “We all went through some highs and lows,” Edwards said.
 “You’re taxed, like not only physically but mentally and emotionally.
 It was draining.
 You’re doing things you’ve never done before.”

-Co-workers excited to watch the show say Edwards is perfect for a show like this because of her toughness and her persistence.READ MORE: Britney Spears' Father Jamie Spears Suspended From Conservatorship (CBS News)
+Co-workers excited to watch the show say Edwards is perfect for a show like this because of her toughness and her persistence.READ MORE: Man Shot Dead Outside Brooklyn Center Gas Station

 “I don’t want to get all teary-eyed, but she, you know, she’s come a long way,” said Ed Montiel, a fire management officer with the Minneapolis Fire Department.
 “Just [becoming] a captain, that’s a long road and it’s not easy.”